Arboreal and Meadow Ladybird Comparison

 A few pale individuals are a bit tricky to categorically separate from Meadow Ladybird but as of 2020 I think I have found reliable criteria to identify even the palest specimens, although I am still refining the process.

-Epaulet Ladybirds are also common in pine trees and I have never recorded Meadow Ladybird in this habitat.
+Arboreal Ladybirds are also common in pine trees and I have never recorded Meadow Ladybird in this habitat.

 However, other observers have reported Meadow Ladybird in pine trees.

-At May Day Farm, Suffolk, I have beaten Epaulet Ladybird from small pine trees in a grassy clearing, whilst sweep netting Meadow Ladybird from the adjacent grassland.
+At May Day Farm, Suffolk, I have beaten Arboreal Ladybird from small pine trees in a grassy clearing, whilst sweep netting Meadow Ladybird from the adjacent grassland.
 So the two species occur alongside each other and could co-inhabit.

 Conclusions